ga4gh-beacon/beacon-v2/bin/SCHEMAS2MD.md

 **Example 1:**

     $ ./beacon_yaml2md.pl

+    $ carton exec -- ./beacon_yaml2md.pl # if using Carton

 If the script is run directly at `bin/` directory (default) and with no arguments, then it will create contents in: